DevEzro/Talus/README.md

 |✅|**Exit Talus**: close Talus.|

 >[!IMPORTANT]
-`colorama` package is requiered (you can add it with `pip install -r requirements.txt`), so you need a python virtual enviroment. **If you want to fork this repository and work whit it, YOU MUST NAME YOUR VIRTUAL ENVIROMENT `venv` due the .gitignore, or modify the .gitignore with the name of your enviroment**
+You need to create a python virtual enviroment, so `colorama` package is requiered (you can add it with `pip install -r requirements.txt`).
+In case you want to fork this repo and use it with `git` and don't want to add your enviroment folder, ensure:
+1. To change inside `.gitgnore` file the `venv` value to your current enviroment name
+2. Or to have named your enviroment `venv`